-Under this solicitation, proposals may be submitted for amounts up to \$13,000 in Direct Costs for up to 24 months.
+Proposals may request up to \$13,000 in Direct Costs and a duration of up to 24 months.
 There are no indirect cost limitations; proposals submitted in response to this program solicitation are subject to the awardee's current Federally negotiated indirect cost rate.
 Please note that indirect costs are in addition to the maximum direct cost request of up to \$13,000.
 NSF expects to fund 100 - 120 standard awards depending on the quality of submissions and the availability of funds.
 The duration and grant amount are flexible but must be justified by the scope of the work and documented in the proposal.
 Approximately \$1,600,000 is available annually, pending availability of funds.
 The anticipated date of awards: June.